 Our last two photos show what the scenery is like along this stretch of the Great Loop.
 Florida has a lot of swampy places and lowland forest, laced with creeks & marshes.
 We have not seen any alligators yet, but when we take Hank ashore in places like this, we do NOT want to see any!

 Our last Panhandle anchorage (link to Google Map) was in a place that looked very much like this last photo, with a fringe of tidal marsh.
 We were very careful to scout the area and to make lots of loud noise as we went ashore; however Hank was uncharacteristically hesitant to go.
-In fact he seemed timid, and we wondered if his canine senses told him it was a hostile environment.
+In

 From here it was a day's run past Apalachicola to the small town of Carrabelle, where many cruisers get ready to cross the upper-eastern (140+ miles) part of the Gulf of Mexico.
 This is often called the "Big Bend" of Florida and there is no sheltered waterway.
 Weather is critically important here!